Products that work like the Peter Thomas Roth Instant FirmX Eye

 Are you one of the millions of people who have watched @trinidad1967’s viral TikTok video in which she demonstrates the Peter Thomas Roth Instant FirmX Eye product tighten her undereye bags in a matter of minutes?
 If so, then you are undoubtedly super intrigued by this little black tube of instant tightening magic.
 You may have even searched for it on multiple retailer sites only to find that it has completely sold out everywhere.
-We saw an instant spike of this product being searched for in our beauty similarity review tool.
+We saw an instant spike of this product being searched for in our ingredient-list similarity tracker.
 Luckily for everyone in need of some eye area tightening there is a solution and another very similar product that you can buy!

 How does it work?

 The ingredient that makes the PTR Instant FirmX Eye instantly tighten is Sodium Silicate.
 It’s a film forming ingredient that essentially creates a film on the skin that makes the skin appear taut and tighter temporarily.
 We know a lot of people are going to be looking for alternatives now that they are aware of this ingredient and what it can do at least temporarily.
 We pulled a backend report and identified all the products we have in the backend that contain it.
 A lot of them are products with claims to lift and tighten, even wrinkle reduce but only a few seem to be specifically marketed for the eye area.
 Here is the full list of products containing Sodium Silicate:

 The Top Alternatives For FirmX Eye